mchenggit/openshift-for-was-admin/Intro.md

 An infrastructure capable of managing a polyglot environment provides a consistent management experience, ease of use, and cost savings compared to having to administer multiple environments.

 <a name="Cloud"></a>
-## Introduction to Openshift
+## Openshift for Operations Modernization

 This section provides a brief introduction to Openshift, and how it meets the requirements from the previous section.
 Openshift is a container based cloud based on Kubernetes.
 In a container based cloud, the unit of deployment is an image, not an application.
-For WebSphere Application Server, it looks like:
+An image built for WebSphere Application Server looks like:

 ![An image](Image.jpg)

-Instead of installing WebSphere Application server multiple times, once for each node, you may start with an pre-built WebSphere Application Server image.
+Instead of installing WebSphere Application server multiple times, once for each node, you start with a pre-built WebSphere Application Server image.
 Or alternatively, you may start with an operating system image and install WebSphere Application Server to create a new image.
 This new image then serves as the basis from which to create additional images containing additional prerequisites, shared libraries, applications, and configurations.

 A container is used to run an image at run time.
 Containers provide isolated environments at the process level, within which to run images.
 Within this isolated environment, the amount of resources, and visibility to them, such as cpu, memory, and disk can all be strictly controlled.
 In addition, due to the the isolation being at the process level, containers can be created and destroyed much more quickly compared to virtual machines, as quickly as starting and stopping processes.